ros2/ros2_documentation/source/Tutorials/Services/UnderstandingROS2Services.rst

   /turtlesim/set_parameters_atomically

 You will see that both nodes have the same six services with ``parameters`` in their names.
-Every node in ROS 2 has these infrastructure services that parameters are built off of.
+Nearly every node in ROS 2 has these infrastructure services that parameters are built off of.
 There will be more about parameters in the next tutorial.
 In this tutorial, the parameter services will be omitted from discussion.